Mar 30, 2011

 As I was driving back home—jolty-legged from 4 straight hours of walking (OK, and eating, chatting and eating some more); preoccupied that my little boy's temperature was kept under control, and tired from the week's other 387 chores, appointments and errands—I happened to pull up at a traffic light, behind one of these.

-Now, if you don't live in Italy, these expensive little toy cars may be obscure.
+If you don't live in Italy, these expensive little toy cars may be obscure.
 But they are virtually everywhere here, and especially popular in Rome's more posh neighborhoods.
 As opposed to other two-seater vehicles, like Smart cars, these are 50 cubic centimeter "quadricycles," built in light fiberglass, and driven much like mopeds and scooters by kids 14 and older.
 Without a licence.

 According to current legislation, a light motorized quadricycle must reflect the following standards: a weight not exceeding 350 kilograms (700 lbs), a maximum speed of 45 kph (28 mph) and a maximum power of 4 kW (5.6 hp).